devsort/OmniChat-AI/README.md

 ## Legacy Code

-Chatbot UI recently reached version 2.0.
+OmniChat-AI recently reached version 2.0.
 If you need to access the old version (1.0), visit the `legacy` branch.

 ## Updating

-To update your local Chatbot UI instance, run:
+To update your local OmniChat-AI instance, run:

 ```bash
 npm run update